Flags - Etiquette and Information

 Or

-You can minimise the overall length by having a very small gap between each flag.
+You can minimise the overall length by having a minimal gap between each flag.

-The maximum length overall is therefore limited by the length of cord sewn into the fly known as the distance line.
+Therefore, The maximum length is limited by the length of the cord sewn into the fly, known as the distance line.

 Jimmy Green Quality and Construction